 Aspiring population health managers can complete a bachelor’s science in population health management at Missouri Western State University School of Nursing and Health Professions.
 Since this is a non-clinical degree, students will focus on skills such as information systems, public health, healthcare finance, policy, and community wellness.
 Overall, students will learn how to improve health outcomes and shift population behavior towards healthier lifestyles.

 The required classes for this interdisciplinary program are varied and include everything from business classes to psychology, sociology, ethics, statistics, and economics.
 During the final semester of their senior year, students will complete a three-credit internship.
-This hands-on experience will take place within the community and must include 135 hours onsite.
+This hands-on experience will occur within the community and must include 135 onsite hours.

 Southeastern Louisiana University – College of Nursing and Health Sciences

-By earning a master’s of science in population health management at Southeastern Louisiana University College of Nursing and Health Sciences, students are prepared to be advanced practitioners in this field.
-Skills students will learn include community analysis of factors influencing health, the ability to develop innovative interventions to improve health, and how to implement healthcare cost-saving measures.
+Earning a master’s of science in population health management at Southeastern Louisiana University College of Nursing and Health Sciences prepares students to be advanced practitioners in this field.
+Students will learn skills such as community analysis of factors influencing health, the ability to develop innovative interventions to improve health, and how to implement healthcare cost-saving measures.

 Online or Hybrid Population Health Manager Degree Program